burlster1980/arupcodev060/content/best-practice/seo.md

                 <li>Search engines' spiders are able to follow links in a page they're browsing - this means that you can help the search engines discover more about content on arup.com</li>
                 <li>Linking to internal pages is great for human users too - again it helps them to discover more relevant content and learn more about Arup</li>
             </ol>
-            <p>When adding internal links its vital to add context.
+            <p>When adding internal links it's vital to add context.
 For example, if you have a sentence like 'Arup's civil engineering team used its knowledge and skill to help overcome construction challenges'.
 In this sentence, you could add a link to the Civil Engineering expertise page - specifically linking the words 'civil engineering team'.
 Doing this, you've told users and search engines that clicking the link will take them to content about our civil engineering team.</p>
-            <p>What you shouldnt do in this example is link content you want to promote - but which lacks relevance.
+            <p>What you shouldn't do in this example is link content you want to promote - but which lacks relevance.
 For example, linking to a project that involved our civil engineering expertise would not be sufficiently relevant.
 Again, clicking the link, a user would expect to find content about the team in question - not another project or perspective which merely happens to reference civil engineering.</p>
             <p>Relevance and context is vital for both human users and search engine spiders.</p>
         </div>
     </div>